daxcee/fakeBank/README.md

 }

+GET /bills/ -> List all bills in JSON
+GET /bills/paid -> List all bills paid
+GET /bills/unpaid -> List all bills unpaid
+POST /bills/:id/pay/ -> Gets the bill paid.
+{
+    "srcAcc":"k878sg4nsrod"
+}

 GET /standing/ -> List all standing orders in JSON
 PUT /standing/ -> add a new standing order
 DELETE /standing/:id -> Deletes given standing order.

-Note that standing orders do not yet work. fakeBank stores them but does not processes them yet.
+Note that standing orders do not yet work. fakeBank stores them but does not processes them.